scaleway/scaleway-cli/docs/commands/instance.md

-## A security group is a set of firewall rules on a set of instances
+## Security group management commands

 A security group is a set of firewall rules on a set of instances.
 Security groups enable to create rules that either drop or allow incoming traffic from certain ports of your instances.